A feisty widow, a bold lawman, a haughty rancher…

-Upon arrival, the infuriating Belle refuses to honor her contract.
+But when she arrives, the infuriating Belle refuses to honor her contract.
 She’s also the most enticing woman Cord and Wilder have ever met.
-After leading them on a merry dance, she makes a most improper—and irresistible—offer.
+After leading them on a merry dance, she makes a sinful—and irresistibly seductive—offer.
 One neither man has the will to refuse.

 Hot darkness, pressing soft on her face.
 Musty lavender and unwashed feet.
 An urge to sneeze.
 She pinched her nose, hard.